Nancy Callahan: That Yellow Bastard

-At the age of 11, Nancy is kidnapped by Roark Junior, a serial killer & rapist of young girls who has already claimed three victims.
+At the age of 11, Nancy is kidnapped by Ethan Roark Junior, a serial killer & rapist of young girls who has already claimed three victims.
 Hartigan, a police officer one day from retirement, defies his corrupt partner, Bob, and pursues Junior.

 Hartigan defeats Junior's bodyguards before pursuing him to the town docks, where he shoots Junior in the ear, hand, and genitals, sending him into a coma.
 Suddenly, Bob appears and shoots Hartigan several times in the back, moments before the police arrive; during this time, Nancy comforts Hartigan and subsequently visits him in the hospital.
-Unfortunately, Junior's father, a powerful Senator, blackmails Hartigan, threatening to murder his family and any significant others should he expose Junior to the media.
+Unfortunately, Junior's father, a powerful Senator, blackmails Hartigan, threatening to murder his family and any significant other if he exposes Junior to the media.
 As a result, Hartigan warns Nancy (who is forbidden from testifying) to stay away, although she promises to write him weekly letters.

 Hartigan is charged with Junior's crimes and imprisoned for eight years, but Nancy remains true to her promise, writing him one letter per week.
 Over the years, Nancy matures into a young woman, attempting to fall in love but unable to deny her true feelings for Hartigan.
 She is eventually hired at Kadie's Bar, where she works as a stripper while attending law school in an attempt to become a lawyer.
 Hartigan, believing Nancy has been captured by Senator Roark as a result of faked evidence, confesses to Junior's crimes and is immediately set free.
 Hartigan then discovers Nancy at Kadie's Bar, only to realize Junior, hideously deformed after being revived by treatments outside of modern medicine, has followed him, having simply made Hartigan think that Nancy had been discovered so that he could lead them to her.
 Nancy forces herself onto Hartigan, repeatedly kissing him until he warns her of Junior's presence.